sledsworth/alertbot/README.md

 # Alertbot

-Parse web pages and send alerts when criteria is met.
+Parse web pages and send alert emails when criteria is met.

 ## Usage